 Cobblestoned streets and red-tiled roofs are characteristic of Cuenca.
 The Spanish built parks, squares, and churches, including two massive cathedrals.
 The Spaniards began plans to build the original cathedral in 1557, with sufficient space for all of the town’s residents.
 As the town’s population grew, they began plans for a new, much larger cathedral whose construction began in the 1800s.
 Today, its three blue domes pierce the Cuenca skyline.

 In addition, Cuenca earned the nickname the “Athens of Ecuador” as many notable writers, philosophers, and artists have come from the city.
 Also known for its high quality artisan pieces, travelers can pick up fine leather goods, ceramics, and Panama hats, which are actually from Ecuador.

 Learn more about the marvelous city of Cuenca here.

 24. Lake Titicaca, Bolivia and Peru

 One of the most famous places in Bolivia and Peru is Lake Titicaca.
 Sitting on the border between the two countries, this lake is the highest navigable lake in the world, reaching an altitude of 12,500 ft (3,800 m) above sea level.
-Its deep blue waters combined with the vibrant, friendly communities around the lake make it a truly wonderful place to visit.
+Deep blue waters and vibrant, friendly communities make a trip to Lake Titicaca a truly unforgettable experience.